ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 }
 ~~~

-The attributes associated with an entity are dependent on the type of entity.
+The attributes SHOULD be associated with a single entity type.
 Therefore, it is encouraged
 to define attribute types grouped with their respective entity type.

 The type of an attribute value is dictated by the attribute type.
 When an attribute type is defined, the